uac35/MDA/README.md

 Then, open a web browser and go to http://localhost:8080 to access the app.

 In the app, users can select a date and time and input weather conditions.
 Upon clicking the 'Predict' button, the app will make a human noise event forecast for the selected date/time and weather conditions.
 The results will be shown on a heatmap, which also indicates the predicted police activity level for each location.
 There is also separate page where users can view the previous noise event data of Leuven.
-Page 3 has the classifier model that uses date and noise occurence data for predicting possible police activity.
+Page 3 has the classifier model that uses date and noise occurence data (possibly obtained live from the sensors) for predicting possible police activity.

 ## Model

 A time series forecasting model that predicts human noise event.
 See [here](https://github.com/uac35/MDA/tree/Forecast/MDA/notebooks) and [here](https://github.com/uac35/MDA/tree/Forecast/MDA/models/forecasters)
-Additionally, a complementary binary classifier that predicts the level of police activity ('High' or 'Low') based on the human noise activity data.
+Additionally, a complementary binary classifier (RandomForest) that predicts the level of police activity ('High' or 'Low') based on the human noise activity data.
 Located [here](https://github.com/uac35/MDA/tree/main/MDA/models/Classifier)

 The models were trained separately using a *direct multi-step forecast strategy* and saved to indvidual pickle files, which are loaded when the app runs.